Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 Common constraints in embedded systems are :
 - low power consumption
 - limited compute capability
-- network (often limited to short-range like Wifi or Bluetooth)
+- network (often limited to short-range like Wi-fi or Bluetooth)
 - cryptography (due to small processor)
 - authentication (some systems are unable to join a network and require local logon)